 Opened on October 15, 2003, the museum’s mission is to sustain and promotes the cultural, historical, and humanitarian legacy of Louis Daniel Armstrong, nicknamed Satchmo.
 It’s owned by the New York City Department of Cultural Affairs and administered by Queens College.
 The museum offers guided tours that showcase not only his private home, left almost exactly as it was when the famed jazz trumpeter lived there, but also the collections, programs and exhibits to educate and inspire people of all ages, origins, and locations.

-HistoryDespite his career success, Louis remained a humble man and lived a simple life in a working-class neighbourhood in Corona, Queens, which was also known as the Battlefield.
-He finally settled there with his fourth wife, Lucille in 1943, after spending many years on the road and playing more than 300 gigs a year.
+HistoryDespite his career success, Louis remained a humble man and lived a simple life in a working-class neighbourhood in Corona, Queens.
+Armstrong and his fourth wife, Lucille bought the home in 1943.
+He continued touring and playing gigs - more than 300 a year.

 The GardenThe Museum in the northern part of Queens also has a beautiful Japanese-inspired garden.
 And just like the house, it’s open to the public through various entertainment programmes and special exhibitions.
 For instance, during the summer you can see performances by top jazz bands, and once a year, you can also celebrate Louis’ birthday with a free birthday cake, should you manage to get the tickets in advance as they sell out quickly.